 DREAMS Helps a Brave Young Woman through a Hopeless Time

 Upon finishing secondary school in 2014, Christine was determined to pursue a career in media and become an award-winning journalist.
 But her goal and her reality were not in sync.
 Her father’s salary as a truck driver was not enough to care for her and her three siblings, and Christine knew her dreams would have to wait.
-But even after a year at home with no sign that she’d ever go to university, she hadn’t lost hope of one day becoming a successful journalist.
+But even after a year at home with no sign that she’d ever go to university in Zambia, she hadn’t lost hope of one day becoming a successful journalist.

 In July 2016, Christine’s life took a shocking turn when a lump was found in her breast.
 At only 18, she was facing a possible diagnosis of breast cancer.